-Understanding Real-World Predictive Utility
+From Effect Size to Real-World Predictive Utility

 E2P Simulator estimates the real-world predictive utility of research findings by accounting for measurement reliability and outcome base rates.
-It is designed to help researchers interpret findings and plan studies across biomedical and behavioral sciences, particularly in individual differences research, biomarker development, and precision medicine/psychiatry.
+It is designed to help researchers interpret findings and plan studies across biomedical and behavioral sciences, particularly in individual differences research, biomarker development, predictive modelling, and precision medicine/psychiatry.

 See Get Started guide for more details.